ThinhVu/nginx-config/README.md

    }
 }
 ```
-Now you can get request IP address from `request.headers['X-Real-IP']`
+Now you can get the request IP address from `request.headers['X-Real-IP']`

 ## CORS
 **/etc/nginx/sites-enabled/tvux.me**